open5e/open5e/source/monsters/tome-of-beasts/C/cobbleswarm.rst

-**Shifting Floor.** Whenever the swarm moves into a creature’s space or starts its turn in another creature’s space, that other creature must make a successful DC 13 Dexterity saving throw or fall prone.
+**Shifting Floor.** Whenever the swarm moves into a creature’s space or starts its turn in another creature’s space, that other creature must make a successful DC 13 Dexterity saving throw or fall :ref:`srd:prone`.
 A prone creature must make a successful DC 13 Dexterity (Acrobatics) check to stand up in a space occupied by the swarm.